voxmedia/sass-theme-template-loader/README.md

 This loader expects that you're already using the `extract-text-webpack-plugin` to pull your CSS assets out into separate files.
 This loader will render Sass markup with embedded template fields, and then generate a template version of all extracted CSS assets.

-## WARNING: `node-sass@3.4.x`

-The `node-sass` importer suffered serious regressions in the v3.4.0 release.
-This loader is broken in `node-sass@3.4.x` until the regression fixes ship (supposedly) in v3.4.2.
-For now, you must use `node-sass@3.3.3` with this tool.

 ## Example

 **In `_theme.scss`:**